Code-Institute-Submissions/Milestone-13/README.md

 ### Media

-- The photos used in this site were obtained from [PPMA BEST](http://www.ppmabest.org.uk/) with permission, and [Shutterstock](https://www.shutterstock.com/).
+- The photos used in this site were obtained from [PPMA BEST website](http://www.ppmabest.org.uk/) with permission, and [Shutterstock](https://www.shutterstock.com/).

 ### Acknowledgements

-- I received inspiration for this project from X
+- I received inspiration for this project from Danny Reed at PPMA BEST, SamFix G in the #peer-code-review channel in the CodeInstitute Slack and my Wife for providing QA and tea.